Skip to content

 How you apply

-You list the schools you want to apply for on 1 form, ordered by preference.
-You can put down schools in and outside of Hertfordshire, if you're a Hertfordshire resident.
+List the schools you want to apply for on 1 form, ordered by preference.
+If you are a Hertfordshire resident, you must use the Hertfordshire primary application form.
+You can include schools both in and outside of Hertfordshire.

 If you only apply to 1 school, you'll only be considered for that school.